Published: 23 Dec 2025 | Reading Time: 5 min read

 AI will help design and optimize software architectures, making it easier to create scalable, resilient, and secure systems.
 As machine learning algorithms get better at knowing how systems are interrelated and how users behave within those systems, they will be able to propose changes to the architecture that improve performance, reduce cost or improve the user experience (UX).

 For example, AI could suggest changing your use of a database to improve performance or microservices to handle unpredictable traffic flows.
-Software architects' roles may continue their evolution to include a better understanding of AI-based models and principals for design.
+Software architects' roles may continue their evolution to include a better understanding of AI-based models and principles for design.

 Security is one of the most critical aspects of software development.
 AI will increasingly be used to enhance cybersecurity by detecting potential vulnerabilities and recommending fixes in real time.
 Moreover, AI-driven security tools will be able to predict attack vectors based on patterns in attack data, reducing the time needed to respond to emerging threats.